Anthea Sylbert: Early life and education

 Anthea Giannakouros was born in Brooklyn, New York, on October 6, 1939, to parents Nick and Georgia Giannakouros and lived in what has been described as a "close-knit Greek family".
 She had one brother, Thomas.
 Keenly interested in artistic activities as a child, she is reported to have learned to sew from a grandmother.
 She studied art at Barnard College.
-Later in life, she moved to the Greek island of Skiathos with her husband, actor Richard Romanus, where they lived for the rest of their lives.
+Later in life, she moved to the Greek island of Skiathos with her husband, actor Richard Romanus, where they resided until their passing.
 Sylbert was recognized with the Costume Designers Guild’s Lacoste Career Achievement Award in 2005.

 Career

 Following her long period of costume design work, Sylbert took on executive production management roles at the vice president level, first at Warner Brothers, then at United Artists, where she was known, in particular, for her skills at conflict resolution when filmmakers were at odds with the studios.
 After this period, she began a deep partnership with Goldie Hawn, beginning with the film Private Benjamin (1980).
 Ultimately, the two of them created the Hawn/Sylvebert Movie Company, which produced a number of films, including Protocol (1984) and Something to Talk About (1995).

-Anthea Sylbert stood out particularly in costume design during the early stages of her career.
-Starting her artistic journey on Broadway in the late 1960s, she later continued in Hollywood.
-In her initial significant film projects, she worked with prominent directors and actors, designing character-focused costumes that reflected the spirit of the era.

-After studying art at Barnard College and Parsons School of Design in New York, Anthea Sylbert began working as a researcher alongside a costume designer on Broadway.
-She later took on various roles, including working on low-budget productions and in shoe design.
-Her first full-length costume design job was for the film The Tiger Makes Out (1967).
-She subsequently became well-known in Hollywood through films such as Rosemary’s Baby (1968), Carnal Knowledge (1971), and Chinatown (1974).
-Jack Nicholson said that "In the role dressed by Ant, less acting is required," showing the integration of Sylbert's costume designs with the characters.

-Unlike traditional costume design, Sylbert focused on emphasizing both the era and the characters by supporting the character's psychology and the story's atmosphere through costumes.
-She collaborated with directors such as Mike Nichols, Roman Polanski, and Elaine May, earning praise for her character-driven costume designs in films like Carnal Knowledge, The Fortune, and Julia.

-Starting in the 1980s, Anthea Sylbert worked in senior executive roles at Warner Bros. and United Artists.
-She became known for her skills in production management, team coordination, and crisis resolution.
-Sylbert partnered with Goldie Hawn to establish the Hawn/Sylbert Movie Company.
-This collaboration led to her producing films such as Private Benjamin (1980), Protocol (1984), and Something to Talk About (1995).
-She also won an Emmy Award for the television film Truman (1995).